Multiplicity dependence of thermal parameters in pp collisions at $\sqrt{s}=7$ TeV from statistical hadronization fits: Results and Discussion

 \subsection{Chemical Freeze-out Temperature}

-The thermal model parameters are obtained using two different fit configurations within the Thermal-FIST framework.
-In one configuration, the global fit includes the $\phi$ meson and excludes the $\Omega$ baryon, while in the other configuration the $\Omega$ baryon is included and the $\phi$ meson is excluded.
-This approach allows us to examine the sensitivity of the extracted thermal parameters to different subsets of strange hadrons.
-The extracted chemical freeze-out temperature $T$ as a function of charged-particle multiplicity $\langle dN_{\mathrm{ch}}/d\eta \rangle$ is shown in Fig.~\ref{fig:parameters} (a).
-The results exhibit a weak dependence on multiplicity, with $T$ remaining approximately constant within uncertainties over the full range of event activity.
-The extracted values lie in the range $T \simeq 155$--$165$ MeV, with a slight decrease observed toward the lowest multiplicity classes.
+The extracted chemical freeze-out temperature $T$ as a function of charged-particle multiplicity $\langle dN_{\mathrm{ch}}/d\eta \rangle$ is shown in Fig.~\ref{fig:parameters}(a).
+Within uncertainties, $T$ exhibits only a weak dependence on multiplicity and remains approximately constant over the full event-activity range, with values in the interval $T \simeq 155$--$165$ MeV.
+A mild decrease is observed toward the lowest multiplicity classes.

-The approximate constancy of the freeze-out temperature suggests that chemical decoupling occurs at a characteristic temperature that is largely independent of the system size or event activity.
-This behavior is consistent with previous thermal model analyses of hadron production in both heavy-ion and small collision systems~\cite{Andronic2018,Becattini2006}.
-The extracted temperature values are close to the QCD crossover temperature obtained from lattice QCD calculations, $T_c \sim 155$--$160$ MeV~\cite{Bazavov2012,Borsanyi2010}, supporting the interpretation that hadronization occurs near a universal chemical freeze-out condition~\cite{Andronic2018}.
+The approximate constancy of $T$ suggests that the chemical freeze-out temperature is only weakly sensitive to the system size in the present data set.
+The extracted values are numerically close to the QCD crossover range from lattice calculations, $T_c \sim 155$--$160$ MeV~\cite{Bazavov2012,Borsanyi2010}, and are broadly consistent with previous thermal-model analyses of hadron production in both heavy-ion and small collision systems~\cite{Andronic2018,Becattini2006}.
+However, in the present pp analysis this agreement should be interpreted as qualitative rather than as evidence for exact thermal equilibration.
+The slight reduction of $T$ in the lowest multiplicity classes may reflect increasing finite-size and non-equilibrium effects in small systems.
+Overall, the temperature remains comparatively stable with multiplicity, in contrast to the stronger multiplicity dependence observed for $\gamma_S$ and $V$.

-A mild decrease of $T$ at low multiplicities may reflect the increasing importance of non-equilibrium effects and finite-size corrections in small systems.
-However, within the present uncertainties, no strong multiplicity dependence is observed.
-These results indicate that, in contrast to the strangeness sector, the freeze-out temperature is relatively insensitive to the evolution of the system with multiplicity.